attowatt/i2c2midi/README.md

 ### Changelog

+- Version 4.4.1 (+ Teletype Firmware `I2M BETA 3.1`)
+  - Bugfix: Chord 1 could not be set as a scale
 - Version 4.4 (+ Teletype Firmware `I2M BETA 3.1`)
   - New OP `I2M.C.QN`: Get the transformed chord note at index
   - New OP `I2M.C.QV`: Get the transformed chord note velocity at index